Do People with Diabetes Need to Avoid Sexual Activity

 Table of Contents

-Diabetes, whether type 1 or type 2, is a chronic condition that affects many aspects of daily life, including intimacy.
-One common concern among patients and partners alike is: Should people with diabetes refrain from sexual activity?
-The answer, according to medical experts, is generally no. However, diabetes can influence sexual health in various ways that need to be addressed.
+Diabetes, whether type 1 or type 2, is a chronic condition that can affect many aspects of daily life—including intimacy.
+A common concern among patients and their partners is: Should people with diabetes avoid sexual activity?

 How Diabetes Affects Sexual Health